-The charity has continued with the bursary scheme during 2019.
-In 2019 three bursaries of £5,000 each per year of study were awarded to students undertaking courses with relevance to the meat trade.
+The charity has continued with the bursary scheme during 2020.
+In 2020 four bursaries of £5,000 each per year of study were awarded to students undertaking courses with relevance to the meat trade.
 Harper Adams University continues to administer the scheme.
 Applications are invited from Harper Adams University students in April/May each year.
 A process to select a short list and then final interviews follows with bursaries awarded in June/July.
-The scheme will continue in 2020.
+The scheme will continue in 2021.
+In addition the specifically extended objects allow a rather wider offering for educational support.
+In this respect 3 (2019: 0) applications were considered and grants pledged.